 Asking questions about industry experience can determine if they are the right fit for your company.

-Does location matter for an answering service?
+Does the call center location matter?
 Not really.
 You can make a good case for hiring locally or internationally in the right circumstance.
 Pros and cons exist for both approaches.

 Many companies that have gone overseas, however, have come back to the U.S. Why—because of the difficulties they face by going abroad.
 Sometimes, what you save by going overseas, you pay for with poor service.